audacity/audacity/lib-src/libnyquist/nyquist/sys/win/README.txt

 Another possible problem is that your Java version is not compatible with Nyquist.
 In that case, you should see an error message complaining about "Unsupported major.minor version...".
-The current major.minor version is 51 and you need to have Java version 1.7 installed.
+The current major.minor version is 51 and you need to have Java version 10 installed.
 (Use the command: java -version to find out your java version number.)

 You might have to reboot for these changes to take effect.

-Compile Nyquist for using Visual Studio
+Compile Nyquist using Visual Studio
 ---------------------------------------
-Nyquist can be compiled using Visual Studio 2010 or 2012.
-You can download Visual C++ Express 2010 and Visual Studio 2012 Express for free from Mircosoft website.
+Nyquist can be compiled using Visual Studio.

-If you use Visual C++ 2010 Express, you MUST install SP1 (service pack 1).

-Open nyquist-vc2010.sln; If you are using Visual Studio 2012 or later versions, open nyquist.sln instead.
+To make a VS solution file, get CMake and run it on CMakeLists.txt in the nyquist directory.

 In Visual Studio,
-	Set solution configuration to "Release" and solution platforms to "Win32".
+    Set solution configuration to "Release" and solution platforms to "Win64".
-	Click Debug->Build Solution (or press F7)

-	Click Debug->Start Debugging (or press F5)
+        Build Solution
+        Start Debugging

 To build jnyqide,
     Check if you have installed JDK and have the directory to javac.exe added to your system PATH.
     Run comp-ide.bat under the project root.
 It will compile .java files under jnyqide.
     For debugging, you can run the IDE immediately.
         First copy nyquist\WinRel\nyquist.exe to nyquist\ (only do this each time you recompile nyquist.)
         Then, run jnyqide.bat.
         To generate a release:
         Run releasenyqide.bat under the project root.
 It will copy all the necessary files to .\nyqrelide\.
 You can run jnyqide.bat from there.